aivie13/Data-Structures-Tutorial/linkedLists.md

 * *printMiddle(self)* is where the real solution to this problem lies.
 There are two iterators here, one that jumps by 2's and another that jumps by 1's.
 By the time the **iterEnd** reaches the end, **iterMiddle** will have gone half as far and be at the middle, so the function prints the data stored where **iterMiddle** elds up.

 As we can see, it's not as simple using a linked list.
 You can't just pop out the value at an index, you have to iterate through every entry.
+## Problem

+Implement a queue for a call center using a linked list.